6 Tips for Maximizing the Potential of Distributed Teams

 It’s not uncommon for companies these days to have distributed teams working on different sides of the globe towards the same goal.
-Many businesses opt for this type of arrangement because it helps to cut down costs, especially software companies who needs to hire bigger development teams to increase the speed at which their product is created.
+Many businesses opt for this type of arrangement because it helps to cut down costs, especially software companies that need to hire bigger development teams to increase the speed at which their product is created.

 However, mismanaging distributed teams could actually lead to losing money and missing deadlines.
 And while distributed teams have their advantages, their disadvantages are also numerous.